 Bacchus, the greek god of wine.
-This is a white grape variety that was created in Germany in the 1930s.
+This white grape variety was created in Germany in the 1930s.
 It is a cross between (Silvaner x Riesling, Mother) and (Müller-Thurgau, Father).
-In recent years, it has become increasingly popular in the UK, where it is now one of the most widely planted grape varieties.
+Bacchus is hugely popular and occupies 8% of UK vineyards.

 Here are some key characteristics of Bacchus wines: